Venkatesh-KCET/Venkatesh-KCET/README.md

 # 👋 Hello!
 I'm Venkatesh
 I love programming and making things, I am a Full stack Web Developer.
+I have deep understanding of the current industry Trends and I continuously looks to stay ahead of the curve
 </div>

 ### I work with